Infineon/mtb-example-psoc6-security/README.md

 The example can be built in two different ways:

-- *For development* (default) – Used for developing the application and testing it
+- **For development** (default) – Used for developing the application and testing it

-- *For production* – Used when firmware testing is complete and the device is ready to be deployed in the field
+- **For production** – Used when firmware testing is complete and the device is ready to be deployed in the field

 The steps remain similar for both methods except that during a production build, an additional post-build step is executed to merge the HEX files of all the applications to create a single binary.
 See [CM0+/CM4 dual-CPU user projects: Post-build steps (for production)](#cm0cm4-dual-cpu-user-projects-post-build-steps-for-development).

 You need to build and program the projects in the following order.
-Do not start building the application yet: follow the [Step-by-step instructions](#step-by-step-instructions):
+Do not start building the application yet: follow the [Step-by-step instructions](#step-by-step-instructions) as follows

 1. **Build and program the bootloader project** – On next reset, CM0+ runs the bootloader and prints a message that no valid image has been found.